 Cognitive decline is not inevitable, asserted Dr. Lisa James at the beginning of her presentation at our November community gathering.
 James, Kunin Professor in Women’s Healthy Brain Aging, is part of a research team that is assessing brain status across the lifespan to uncover the conditions and attributes that contribute to brain health and resiliency.

 Category: Humanist Community Gatherings

 HumanistsMN sponsors monthly gatherings for our community at 3 p.m. on the third Saturday of the month.
 Everyone is welcome at these free get-togethers.
 We host engaging speakers on humanism, social issues, political affairs, science, and other topics of interest to world citizens.
+And we catch up with our friends and meet newcomers at a social hour with drinks and snacks.
 We take a break in June, July, and August, when we hold outdoor picnics with other secular groups.